neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 tenants/$tenant/timelines/$timeline/$layer_file_id-$key_and_lsn_range
 ```

-To guarantee uniqueness, the unqiue number is a sequence number, stored in `index_part.json`.
+To guarantee uniqueness, the unique number is a sequence number, stored in `index_part.json`.

 This alternative does not solve atomic layer map updates.
 In our crash-during-compaction scenario above, the compaction run after the crash will not overwrite the L1s, but write/PUT new files with new sequence numbers.